bmharper/xo/docs/ideas.md

     $.el.td('Stelmach'))
 ).appendTo(document.body);

-I quite like that - it might be nice to do something similar inside C++ with nudom, probably with a C++ DSL.
+I quite like that - it might be nice to do something similar inside C++ with xo, probably with a C++ DSL.